ECR-FTC/ftc_app/Relic/doc/notes.md

 - robot-specific steps should live in teamcode.autonomous.steps

 ## M2: find and review StepRobot class used by SR
+- moved a bunch of Velocity-specific methods into MorganaBot

 ## M3: create RelicRobot class based on StepRobot
+- added first RR-specific method to reset (stow) jewel arms

 ## M4: create or clone basic SR-based autonomous opmode in 'relic'
+- created HelloAuto to just move forward for two seconds
+- ported one test routine (TestDriveSquare)

 ------------------------------------------------------------------------